Shallots have a sweet, delicate flavor and aroma. They are more subtle than onion and less pungent than garlic.

 There are many varieties of shallots.
 Three types are common:

-Jersey shallot is a short, round bulb that looks something like a small onion.
-It has an orange to reddish pink skin and mild taste.
+- Jersey shallot is a short, round bulb that looks something like a small onion.
+It has an orange to reddish-pink skin and a mild taste.
 It is named for the Isle of Jersey and is sometimes called a “false” shallot, orange shallot, or red shallot.
 The Dutch shallot is a variety of Jersey shallot.

-Gray shallot is smaller and more elongated than the Jersey shallot.
+- Gray shallot or “true” shallot is smaller and more elongated than the Jersey shallot.
 It has a pale—not actually gray—skin with a slightly purple colored head.
-The gray shallot—which is also called a common shallot, “true” shallot, or French shallot—has a firm flesh with a mild and more subtle flavor than the Jersey shallot.
+The gray shallot—which is also called a common shallot, “true” shallot, or French shallot—has firm flesh with a mild and more subtle flavor than the Jersey shallot.

-Prepare.
-To remove the outer skin, top and tail each bulb and then peel off the outer skin and then pull apart the cloves.
+- To remove the outer skin, top, and tail each bulb and then peel off the outer skin and then pull apart the cloves.

 - The greens of immature shallots can be chopped and used like chives.
 Shallots cloves can be diced and lightly added to green salads.